- What are my mental health benefits?

 - How much does my insurance pay for an out-of-network provider?

 - Is approval required from my primary care physician?

-Cornerstone believes very strongly in making Christian based therapy services available to anyone, regardless of one’s ability to pay.
-We have several trained professionals with different levels of education and experience allowing us to offer a wide range of financial options.
+Cornerstone believes very strongly in making Christian based therapy services available to anyone; therefore, we have several trained professionals with different levels of education and experience allowing us to offer a wide range of financial options.
 When you call our office we’ll share all the different options and work with you to find the best fit.
-Never allow finances to be the reason you don’t receive help.

 Each session is 50 minutes long.
 The number of total sessions will vary for each person and usually will depend on how much work a participant is willing to do outside of the therapy session.
 The therapist will work with you to determine approximately how many sessions you will need.

 Both a Christian and non-Christian therapist collaborate with the client to achieve goals brought forth in therapy.
 As Christian therapists at CCCS, we strive to approach every person and situation with the love and acceptance of Christ.
 This does not mean that we accept and condone struggles or bad behavior, but we work toward a common goal of seeking Christ and his will for us while loving the person or entity that God has created.
 As a staff we strive to show love and compassion to everyone that enters the door while striving to challenge, grow and better each situation and life we encounter.